National UAS Standardized Testing And Rating

 We literally flew our entire team across the country, from Alaska to the New York UAS Test Site to validate our product and we couldn’t be happier with the results.

-TEST YOUR UAS TECHNOLOGY AT THE NEW YORK UAS TEST SITE!
+TEST YOUR DRONE TECHNOLOGY AT THE NEW YORK UAS TEST SITE!

 New York’s 50-mile UAS UTM/BVLOS Corridor includes USS support, simulation capabilities, secure data collection & more!